Posandu/tronic247/posts/create-your-own-github-gist-with-php/index.md

 ---
-title: "Create your own Github Gist with PHP!"
+title: 'Create your own Github Gist with PHP!'
-date: "2021-11-14"
+date: '2021-11-14'
-categories: ["css", "html-tutorials", "javascript", "mysql", "php"]
+categories: ['css', 'html-tutorials', 'javascript', 'mysql', 'php']
-tags: ["css", "mysql"]
+tags: ['css', 'mysql']
 ---

 In this post, We'll create a site like [Github Gist](https://gist.github.com) using PHP, CSS and a 1 line of JavaScript!
-If you want a preview, you can go to [This link](https://user-images.githubusercontent.com/76736580/139574909-3f9d95dc-1934-4a8a-a0a3-29e216650763.gif) or see below.
+A preview of what we're creating is below.

 ![A preview of what we're creating](https://user-images.githubusercontent.com/76736580/139574909-3f9d95dc-1934-4a8a-a0a3-29e216650763.gif)

+## Contents

 ## Collecting the stuff we need